 This also comes with two-speed settings to adjust the power.
 Obviously, you’ll use the lower setting on the face, but it still has enough power to pull hair out from the roots!

 You can use this wet or dry, inside the shower or in the comfort of your bedroom.

-Bottom line: If you don’t mind paying close to $90 then the Braun Silk Epi 7 is a great option.
-Not only will this epilator remove hair from your face, but it can also pluck hair follicles on other parts of the body with great efficiency thanks to the 40 tweezers.
+Bottom line: If you’re willing to paying close to $90 then the Braun Silk Epi 7 is a great option.
+Not only will this epilator remove hair from your face, but it can also pluck hair follicles on other parts of the body with excellent efficiency thanks to the 40 tweezers.
 It also comes with additional tools like an electric razor and bikini trimmer that extends its functionality.

 Outside the Box: Bellabe Facial Hair Remover